danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyStatusTimestamp.md

-Whether we can see the exact last online timestamp of the user
+Whether people will be able to see your exact last online timestamp